Skip to content

 • Safe defaults: No git operations unless explicitly requested via flags

-• Opt-in git operations: Use --git-* flags for worktree, commit, push, PR
+• Opt-in git operations: Use --git-* flags for commit, push, PR

 • Builder-reviewer architecture: Quality-gated implementation with feedback loops